UN health agency aims to wipe out trans fats worldwide

 In a statement Monday, the U.N. health agency said eliminating trans fats is critical to preventing deaths worldwide.
 WHO estimates that eating trans fats - commonly found in baked and processed foods - leads to the deaths of more than 500,000 people from heart disease every year.

-WHO Director-General Tedros Adhanom Ghebreyesus was to speak on the topic at a news conference in Geneva later Monday.
+"It's a crisis level, and it's major front in our fight now," WHO Director-General Tedros Adhanom Ghebreyesus said at a news conference in Geneva on Monday.

 Officials think it can be done in five years because the work is well underway in many countries.
 Denmark did it 15 years ago, and since then the United States and more than 40 other higher-income countries have been working on getting the heart-clogging additives out of their food supplies.